mohdcodes/LeetCode/README.md

 Getting Started🚀:

-To get started with this repo,  follow these steps:
+To get started with this repo,

 Clone the repository✅: git clone https://github.com/iamSUKUNA/LeetCode.git